Zendro-dev/Zendro-dev.github.io/setup_root.md

  ***➡ USING DOCKER***

-Execute the next command to stop Zendro and remove all volumes.
+Execute this command to stop Zendro.
+To remove all volumes use `-v`.
 ```
 $ zendro dockerize -d -v
 ```